CarlosRigueti/pands-project/README.md

 ***
 ### License:

-The Iris dataset is a widely used and publicly available dataset that is commonly considered to be in the public domain.
  The Iris dataset is a widely used and publicly available dataset that is commonly considered to be in the public domain.Users are typically encouraged to cite the original source of the dataset (e.g., Fisher, R.A.
 "The use of multiple measurements in taxonomic problems" Annals of Eugenics, 7, Part II, 179-188 (1936)).

 * **UCI Machine Learning Repository:**
 The Iris dataset is hosted on the UCI Machine Learning Repository, a popular resource for machine learning datasets.